aiegoo/documentation/_wiki/blog/2022/2022-02-17-arwing-pro.md

 Note that it is not possible to alter the stick mode after purchase, so make sure you specify the mode before ordering.

 2.4 GHz or 35 MHz?
 You Choose!
-Thanks to the use of plug-in RF modules, the Futaba 12FG offers a genuine all-in-one solution for those with 35 MHz gear who may wish migrate to 2.4 GHz later on.
+Thanks to the use of plug-in RF modules, the Futaba 12FG offers a genuine all-in-one solution for BeeRotorthose with 35 MHz gear who may wish migrate to 2.4 GHz later on.

 The system comes with a MZ-FM 35 MHz installed.
 The TM-14 2.4 GHz module should be available as an extra by the time you read this.
 It has an integral antenna and is capable of driving any Futaba 2.4 GHz FASST aircraft receiver, from the 6-channel FS606, right up to the 14-channel R6014FS.
 Price of the TM-14 is £119.99, and the 14-channel R6014FS receiver will set you back £149.99.